Bahurup: Development

 The film was announced in 2024 with Soham Chakraborty and Idhika Paul in lead roles.
 Director Akash Malakar stated that Soham would be discovered in a new avatar with seven different looks in this film, something never done before in Bengali cinema.
-The production companies involved are Rukmini Films & Entertainment and S B Films & Entertainment.
-Malakar developed the concept over the past year, focusing on how the characters would visually align with the story and screenplay.

 Filming

 Principal photography began in August 2024 with shooting locations in North Bengal and Kolkata.
 The production faced temporary interruptions due to remuneration issues between the producers and crew members, but the director clarified that these issues were resolved promptly.

 Makeup and Transformations

 Soham Chakraborty underwent extensive prosthetic makeup and transformation processes to portray seven different characters in the film, a feat never before seen for the actor.
 Makeup artist Somnath Kundu was responsible for creating these looks, which included an old man with long white hair, a white beard and mustache, wrinkled skin, and sharp eyes hidden beneath thick eyebrows, as well as a woman and various other characters.
 Each look required 2.5 to 3 hours to apply and approximately an hour to remove.
 Soham described the process as "not just about appearance, but transforming his very identity," noting that even his closest family members would not recognize him in the makeup, even if he walked around on the street.
 He expressed immense gratitude towards Kundu, whom he affectionately calls "Kaku," praising him not just as a makeup man but as a "true artist" and a "great makeup artist."
 Soham admitted to initial fear about the role but gained confidence upon hearing Kundu was involved, finding joy in the challenge of moving past his old thought processes to justify each character correctly.
 Director Akash Malakar credited Kundu's "magic touch" and immense patience for making the transformations possible, stating it would not have been possible without him.
 He also expressed deep gratitude for Soham's dedication and patience throughout the demanding process.
 Kundu emphasized that while the work was laborious for both the artist and the actor, it was done with joy because the team loved the lean, interesting story hidden behind the seven looks.